-The original hard copy or electronic version of the Proposal are not received by 5:00 p.m. on June 7, 2019.
+The original hard copy or electronic version of the Proposal are not received by 5:00 p.m. on August 9, 2019.

-The applicant is not a government agency, which includes individual agencies or departments within a County, City, School District, or a Federally recognized Indian Tribe (See Appendix A for list of eligible Indian Tribes) and does not provide an assurance that they perform law enforcement functions (See Appendix B).
+The applicant is not one of the following: (1) a government agency, which includes individual agencies or departments within a County, City, School District, (2) a Nonprofit Nongovernmental Organization, or (3) a Federally recognized Indian Tribe (See Appendix B for list of eligible Indian Tribes).